 (1) Is DEQ’s current procedure for DO assessments in lakes/reservoirs sound and scientifically defensible?
 Does the AAC have any concerns about this procedure besides those already mentioned?

-We do not think that the current DO assessment procedure (as of 2018) is sound or defensible, for four primary reasons:
+We do not think that the current DO assessment procedure (as of 2018) is sound or defensible, for four primary reasons.
+The current procedure is to "pool data by taking all measurements taken in the epilimnion (for Section 187 lakes/reservoirs) or in the water column (for non-Section 187 lakes or when Section 187 lakes/reservoirs are not stratified) over the six-year assessment period...
+Vertical temperature profiles enable assessors to determine the bottommost depth of the epiliminion at a station during a monitoring event.
+Epilimnetic samples are then compared to the minimum DO criterion (4.0 mg/l for most lakes/reservoirs).
+If more than 10% of these samples are below the criterion, then the lake/reservoir assessment unit will be deemed impaired for DO." (see Appendix A for more information on the current procedure).

 First, quantifying DO in the epilimnion only provides a metric of surface water degradation and disregards a well-accepted limnological paradigm that DO availability in lake and reservoir hypolimnia is a key metric of water quality (Hynes 1960, Wetzel 2001, U.S. EPA 2017).
 In particular, low DO in the hypolimnion degrades fish and macroinvertebrate habitat and promotes nutrient and metal release from the sediments, which can have subsequent negative effects on water quality long-term (Gerling et al. 2016).
 A full water column DO depth profile is needed to evaluate water quality.
 Thus, we recommend taking DO measurements throughout the entire depth profile from the surface to the sediments (thereby capturing both the epilimnion and hypolimnion) at each monitoring site regardless of thermal stratification conditions.

 Second, it is important to note that water quality varies across the reservoir continuum from the upstream riverine zone, where inflowing tributaries enter the reservoir, to the downstream lacustrine zone at the dam (Thornton 1990).
 Upstream riverine sites that have been impacted from nutrient and pollutant loading in the watershed sometimes have poorer overall water quality than downstream reservoir sites, where nutrients and organic matter may have already settled out on the sediments (Breitburg et al. 2003, Stringfellow et al. 2009).
 Conversely, it may be possible to see decreases in DO when moving from upstream to downstream due to high DO in incoming stream water (Borges et al. 2008).
-Our interpretation of the most defensible approach for monitoring would thus be to aggregate or average epilimnetic samples only within a monitoring station, not across the entire epilimnion of the reservoir, as is part of the current DO assessment protocol used by DEQ.
+Our interpretation of the most defensible approach for monitoring would thus be to pool epilimnetic samples only within a monitoring station, not across the entire epilimnion of the reservoir, as is part of the current DO assessment protocol used by DEQ.
 Averaging across the entire reservoir masks longitudinal variability in water quality and could prevent the identification of impacted tributaries that bring poor water quality inputs into the reservoir.

 Third, another concern is the current practice of pooling observations with no temporal averaging over a 6-year assessment period.
-We support the approach of the 2020 assessment guidance manual, which instructs DEQ staff to calculate monthly medians of monitoring variables prior to further analyses.
-Averaging all measurements collected over a six-year time period masks water quality changes that would be detected on shorter time scales.
+We support the approach of the 2020 assessment guidance manual, which instructs DEQ staff to calculate monthly medians of chlorophyll and total phosphorus concentrations prior to further analyses.
+Pooling all measurements collected over a six-year time period masks water quality changes that would be detected on shorter time scales.
 For example, in a six-year analysis of DO data in an oligotrophic lake in New Hampshire, Richardson et al. (2017) detected changes in water quality that were only possible from comparing year-to-year data.
-Aggregating all six years of data would have prevented the detection of water quality impairment occurring on more rapid time scales.
+Pooling all six years of data would have prevented the detection of water quality impairment occurring on more rapid time scales.